numpex/proxy-geos-hc/Notes_config_setting.md

 - The variable `CUDA_ARCH` or `COMP_ARCH` is used to specify the architecture of the device.
 The related variables must be set in respect to the GPU programming model enabled and specified at [Part 1](##1.-programming models enabled for the TPLs).
 We refer to the following webpage for a mapping between various [GPU microarchitectures and their corresponding flags or compute capabilities](https://kokkos.org/kokkos-core-wiki/keywords.html#gpu-architectures)
 - Some compilation flags for the targetted architecture (`mtune` and `mcpu`) are set through the variable `CPU_TUNE_FLAG`.

 The host machine dependent variables and paths must be set and are only required when installing from source.
-This is done within the *conditional if* scopes on `NOT GUIX_INSTALLED_TPL`.
+This is done within the *conditional if* scopes on `BUILD_FROM_TPLMIRROR`.